Evidence — Key Findings from 1,227 Arkansas Public Records

 Source: APERS Board Packet for June 11, 2025, page 8 (May 15 subcommittee attendee list) and page 75 (securities litigation case status).

 3i.
-Former Treasurer chaired the subcommittee that authorized Israel Bonds
+Former Treasurer chaired the subcommittee that authorized these bonds

-Larry Walther — who served as Arkansas’s 40th Treasurer of State from August 2023 to January 2025 and maintained the Treasury’s Israel Bonds position throughout his tenure — chaired the Investment Finance Subcommittee that authorized APERS’s first-ever Israel Bonds purchase.
+Larry Walther — who served as Arkansas’s 40th Treasurer of State from August 2023 to January 2025 and maintained the Treasury’s sovereign bond position throughout his tenure — chaired the Investment Finance Subcommittee that authorized APERS’s first-ever purchase of these non-tradable sovereign bonds.
 The May 15, 2025 subcommittee minutes record “Mr. Larry Walther presided” as Chair of the Investment Finance Sub-Committee.

-The former Treasurer who oversaw $55 million in Treasury Israel Bonds holdings now chairs the pension subcommittee that authorized $25–50 million more in the same instrument — and the subcommittee received zero pages of independent analysis before voting.
+The former Treasurer who oversaw $55 million in Treasury sovereign bond holdings now chairs the pension subcommittee that authorized $25–50 million more in the same instrument — and the subcommittee received zero pages of independent analysis before voting.

-Additionally, APERS Board Secretary Daryl Bassett had previously appointed Jason Brady to preside over the March 5, 2025 subcommittee meeting, meaning Brady was sometimes the presiding officer of the very committee he later pitched Israel Bonds to.
+Additionally, APERS Board Secretary Daryl Bassett had previously appointed Jason Brady to preside over the March 5, 2025 subcommittee meeting, meaning Brady was sometimes the presiding officer of the very committee he later pitched these bonds to.

 Source: APERS Board Packet for June 11, 2025, pages 8 and 4.